Ninja-Squad/ninja-squad.github.com/_posts/2019-05-07-what-is-angular-ivy.md

-Then, when someone was building an application with your library, `ng build` was building the `ng_factory.js` files for your components and for the components coming from librairies.
+Then, when someone was building an application with your library, `ng build` was building the `ng_factory.js` files for your components and for the components coming from libraries.
 It means that if an application used 3 libraries with 10 components each, and the application itself had 50 components,
 `ng build` was compiling 80 components.